(revised July 8, 2020, effective July 8, 2020)

 (c) Candidates may be placed on the consent calendar only by two-thirds (2/3) vote of the full membership of the Screening Committee.
 Such vote shall constitute nomination as described in Section 3 of this Article.

-(d) The Screening Committee shall report its consent calendar at a meeting of this Committee not less than ten (10) days prior to the meeting at which the endorsements are to be considered.
+(d) The Screening Committee shall report its consent calendar to the membership of this Committee not less than fifteen (15) days prior to the meeting at which the endorsements are to be considered.
 The consent calendar shall be amended to remove a candidate on the request of five regular members of the Committee, at least one of whom must reside in an Assembly District overlaying the jurisdiction in question, not less than seven (7) days prior to the meeting at which the endorsements are to be considered.

 Section 9.
 An endorsement may be rescinded if both of the following conditions are met.